-- 1. Perform the altimeter calibration described in the previous section.
-The pitot sensor is calibrated in this process, along with the static sensor. - 2.
-When a satisfactory altitude calibration is obtained, go through each test point in the following chart, and enter the corrected value at each point.
+1. Perform the altimeter calibration described in the previous section.
+The pitot sensor is calibrated in this process, along with the static sensor.

+2. When a satisfactory altitude calibration is obtained, go through each test point in the following chart, and enter the corrected value at each point.
 (The correction chart may be photocopied, cut out, and fixed to the test box for handy reference.)

 Note: if the airspeed calibration needs additional adjustment after being calibrated in the altitude calibration procedures, the adjustment can be done by entering the calibration process described in steps 1-6 of the previous section.
-Then adjust only the P sensor up or down to increase or decrease the calibration point.
-Unplug the unit, and power up again.
+Then adjust only the Pt sensor up or down to increase or decrease the calibration point.
+Press the Units button to store the change.
 Repeat as needed to achieve the desired correction.
+(Adjusting the Pt calibration will not change the calibration for the Static sensor, which senses altitude.)

 TEST DISPLAY TEST DISPLAY

 AIRSPEED AIRSPEED AIRSPEED AIRSPEED

 40 Kts 250 Kts

 60 Kts 275 Kts

 80 Kts 300 Kts

 100 Kts 325 Kts

 120 Kts 350 Kts

 140 Kts 375 Kts

 160 Kts 400 Kts

 180 Kts 425 Kts

 200 Kts 450 Kts

 225 Kts 500 Kts

+Calibrated by: Date:

+Next Calibration Due Date: